 The epigenetics and neurobiology laboratory in Monterotondo (near Rome, Italy) is specialised in mouse genetics.
 This is also where the European Mutant Mouse Archives (EMMA) are located.

 The two structural biology laboratories in Hamburg und Grenoble provide the EMBL and biologists from EMBL member states with access to x-ray radiation from the Deutsches Elektronen-Synchrotron (DESY) and the European Synchrotron Radiation Facility (ESRF) as well as the neutron flux at the Institut Laue-Langevin (ILL).

-Established in 2017, the tissue biology and disease-modelling laboratory in Barcelona is the EMBL’s most recent addition.
+Established in 2017, the tissue biology and disease-modelling laboratory in Barcelona is EMBL’s most recent outstation.
 Specialising in human biology, its purpose is to gain a clearer understanding of diseases.

-The European Bioinformatics Institute in Hinxton, Cambridgeshire, is home to Europe’s most important electronic database for molecular biology.
-It also maintains bioinformatics research archives.
-The headquarters of the European Life Sciences Infrastructure for Biological Information (ELIXIR) are located right next to the EBI.
+The European Bioinformatics Institute (EMBL-EBI) in Hinxton, Cambridgeshire, is home to Europe’s most important electronic database for biological information.
+EMBL-EBI develops and provides important archives and analysis tools for bioinformatics research.
+The headquarters of the European Life Sciences Infrastructure for Biological Information (ELIXIR) are located right next to the EMBL-EBI.
 Founded in 2014, this intergovernmental organisation is the result of a special project launched by EMBL.
 Switzerland is also a member of ELIXIR.

 The scientific community in Switzerland was very actively involved in the creation of EMBL and has always supported it and gained many benefits as a result.
 Switzerland contributes 4.22% of the EMBL's annual budget of around EUR 115 million.
 The corresponding funding allocation is included in the budget of the State Secretariat for Education, Research and Innovation (SERI).